Home Water Filter Types

 Slow, limited capacity

-Larger storage tank the countertop filters, easy to maintain, is installed out of sight
+Larger storage tank than the counter top filters, easy to maintain, is installed out of sight

 More expensive, may require professional installation, may not be acceptable in rental housing